-The Centre for Sustainable Energy Development within the School of Chemical and Biomolecular Engineering was established in 2010, with the vision of providing a systems-based research approach to the fields of renewable and distributed energy systems, sustainable technology and green engineering.
+The Centre for Sustainable Energy Development, within the School of Chemical and Biomolecular Engineering, was established in 2010 to provide a comprehensive research approach to sustainable energy harvesting, transport, storage, and utilisation.

-This approach, enhanced by the utilisation of the Laboratory for Sustainable Technology and other facilities within the faculty, provides an important resource for both industry and the wider community to develop new or improved sustainable energy processes and to understand the complexities related to these issues.
+This approach, enhanced by the utilisation of the Laboratory of Advanced Carbon Materials, Laboratory for Catalysis Engineering, Laboratories for Green Chemistry and Plasma, School’s Analytical Centre and other facilities across the University of Sydney, provides an important resource for both industry and the wider community to develop new or improved sustainable energy processes and create discoveries for tackling the relevant complexities.

 The Advanced Carbon Research Laboratory is involved in research on materials, sustainable chemical processes, and energy device development.
 The laboratory has comprehensive material synthesis and characterisation facilities for various energy systems, including batteries, supercapacitors, fuel cells and electrolysers.

 The Catalysis Engineering Laboratory is focused on developing nano catalysts and processes for CO2 capture and transformation, hydrocarbon transformation, bio-refining, waste to products using in-situ manipulations, green hydrogen production and eventually design, prototyping, testing and scaling up of such systems.